-We have prepared cash flow forecasts which indicate that based on our expected operating cash flows, including net proceeds from the Business Combination and PIPE Financing discussed above, there is sufficient cash-on-hand to fund planned operations for at least twelve months from the date of the filing of our annual report on Form 10-K for the year ended December 31, 2021.
-In particular, we expect our cash flows will allow us to read out initial response and topline results from the ongoing Phase 2a dose-expansion cohorts in the zotatifin program as well as topline data from the ongoing Phase 2b KICKSTART trial, including from the new cohort, which will evaluate tomivosertib in the frontline maintenance PD-L1≥1% patient population.
+We have prepared cash flow forecasts which indicate that based on our expected operating cash flows, including net proceeds from the Business Combination and PIPE Financing discussed above, there is sufficient cash-on-hand to fund planned operations for at least twelve months from the date of the filing of this Form 10-K. In particular, we expect our cash flows will allow us to read out initial response and topline results from the ongoing Phase 2a dose-expansion cohorts in the zotatifin program as well as topline data from the ongoing Phase 2b KICKSTART trial, including from the new cohort, which will evaluate tomivosertib in the frontline maintenance PD-L1≥1% patient population.